 The 10 Best Flour Sifters

-This wiki has been updated 30 times since it was first published in February of 2016.
+This wiki has been updated 34 times since it was first published in February of 2016.
 Bakers of every stripe, from commercial pastry chefs to casual home cooks, know that a sifter is an essential kitchen gadget.
 When it comes to removing clumps and aerating flour, confectioners' sugar, cocoa powder, and other dry ingredients, there is no better instrument.
 Our selection will help keep all of your cakes, cookies, and breads light, fluffy, and delicious.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes